QGarot/asd-budgetbuddy/README.md

+*This project was originally developed and maintained using GitLab, including its CI/CD pipelines.*

 # CI/CD Pipeline For Budget Buddy App Documentation
-This document outlines the Continuous Integration (CI) pipeline set up using GitLab CI/CD for our project "Budget Buddy".
+This section outlines the Continuous Integration (CI) pipeline set up using GitLab CI/CD for our project "Budget Buddy".
 The pipeline is designed to ensure code quality, successful builds, and test coverage by automating static analysis, build, and test processes using GitLab Runners.

 ---